As kids grow from grade-schoolers to preteens, there continues to be a wide range

 Helping Your Child Grow

-Normal growth — supported by good nutrition, enough sleep, and regular exercise
+Normal growth — supported by good nutrition, enough sleep,

 Pubic hair is well established and breasts grow further.